mccallsolutions/UmbracoGo/README.md

     - **Content Web Page** (Example content page with image)
   - **Landing Pages** (Empty - used as folder)
     - **Home Landing Page** (Example landing page.)

+## Models, Views and Controllers
+I want to have a consistent way of accessing Umbraco content and displaying this to the user, but also follow common MVC conventions.
+In order to achive this goal I come up with the following architecture which I feel uses Umbraco and MVC within Visual Studio in a consistent and easy to use way.

+### Models
+There are two types of Models:

+- *DocumentTypes* (POCOs representing Umbraco document types)
+- *ViewModels* (POCOs for various partial views or wrappers for DocumentType view models)

+Both are view models but just categorized differently.

+#### CurrentPageMapperFactory

+Umbraco content from _IPublishedContent_ is mapped using _CurrentPageMapperFactory_ and _UmbracoMapper_ to strongly typed view models that we can use in our views.

+_CurrentPageMapperFactory_ provides a consistent way to generate POCO view models from document types.
+Its gives us the chance to parse Umbraco property values and allow for fall over values or generation of custom view models.
+This stops logic appearing in our Razor views.

+### Views
+### Controllers